-Improperly operating over obstacles
+Improperly operating over obstacles WHAT CAN HAPPEN

 Could cause loss of control or a collision.
 Could cause the vehicle to overturn.
-HOW TO AVOID THE HAZARD when operating over large obstacles, such as large rocks or fallen trees.

 Before operating in a new area, check for obstacles.
-Use extreme caution
+Use extreme caution when operating over large obstacles, such as large rocks or fallen trees.